 Decide the type of lender you want

 Are you looking for a mortgage company that will return your calls and have time to speak to you in person?
 Or, are you looking for a big lender that has a solid reputation?
 There are plenty of advantages to going with a local lender, but that also means you’ll spend more time searching for the right lender.
-If you don’t have time to research, then go with one of the big national names that have been around for years.
+To find the best lender, you need to start to look around.
+Consider local credit options, personalized financial offers, etc. If you don’t have time to research, then go with one of the big national names that have been around for years.
 If you’re unsure which type of lender is right for you, read more about the different types on Realtor.com.

 Test out the company’s customer service